This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 Trusts are also recognized.
-Generally, plain-vanilla common-law type of trusts are disregarded, i.e., it is treated for tax purposes as if the beneficiary of the trust owned the entrusted assets directly and derived the income and gains from the entrusted property directly.
+Generally, plain-vanilla common-law type of trusts are disregarded and treated as a conduit, i.e., it is treated for tax purposes as if the beneficiary of the trust owned the entrusted assets directly and derived the income and gains from the entrusted property directly.
 However, some special types of trusts are treated as a corporation by itself (i.e., as a standalone taxpayer apart from beneficiaries), and some investment trusts used as a collective investment vehicle are treated as somewhat an opaque entity, i.e., the trust itself is not a taxable entity and the beneficiaries or the investors are taxed only when they received actual distributions.

 In taxing business profits of a corporation, whether or not a corporation is a Japanese corporation or a foreign corporation for tax purposes is determined by reference to the jurisdiction of incorporation or registration.
 That is, so long as the taxpayer is a Japanese corporation for Japanese corporate law purposes such as a KK or a GK, even if the place of effective management of that corporation is outside Japan, it is treated as a Japanese corporation for Japanese tax purposes.